kamilashi/inheritance-the-game/README.md

 # linheritance: the game
 Laboratory task for the Software Construction course.

-To launch the project, either *run the run.bat file* or:
+To launch the project, either clone the main branch and *run the run.bat file* or:

 - switch to the build branch
 - download and unpack the Inheritance.zip